 JEB's Duro Dimensions:

-The JEB's Duro is similar in size to the CS Duro (so compared to many of my other pens, it's one of the smaller ones).
+The JEB's Duro is similar in size to the CS Duro (so when compared to many of my other pens, it's one of the smaller sizes).
 The length is a little longer than the CS Duro (about 5.75") because the barrel and finial are longer.
 On the CS Duro, the finial was shorter than the blind cap, which I didn't care for, so I matched the height of the finial to the length of the blind cap.
 The cap is the same length as the original, but the diameter is smaller .563").
 The specs say the CS cap had a .59" diameter cap.
 It doesn't look that way in the photo's but I thought that was too large for the .50" diameter barrel, so I made it thinner.
 I couldn't find the length of their barrel, but based on the capped length and length of the cap, I think it was about 3".
 I always make mine 3 1/4" (not including the threads) because I think the longer barrel looks better, so that's where the rest of the length is.
 But the diameter is the same as the original (.50").
-The only GLARING difference is the clip.
-Anyone that makes their own pens, knows how hard it is to find pen clips.
-I was hoping to find someone selling old CS hardware and getting some of their clips that way, but I never did.
-I had to settle for something different, so I went with a fairly straight style.
-As you can see the hardware was gold plated.
-Since it was an LE pen, they didn't make any with silver plated trim.

 JEB's Duro Options and Upgrades: